mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/mondoo/README.md

 - `output_target` (string) - Set output target.
 E.g. path to local file

-- `score_threshold` (int) - An integer value to set the `score_threshold` of mondoo scans.
-Defaults to `0` which results in a passing score regardless of what scan results are returned.
+- `risk_threshold` (int) - An integer value to set the `risk_threshold` of mondoo scans.
+Defaults to `100` which requires a perfect score to pass.
+Set to a lower value to allow builds with some findings to pass.

+- `score_threshold` (int) - Deprecated: Use `risk_threshold` instead.
+This field will be removed in a future release.

 - `mondoo_config_path` (string) - The path to the Mondoo's service account.
 Defaults to `$HOME/.config/mondoo/mondoo.yml`